coordt/labtest/docs/reference/configuration.rst

 The string pattern to use when dynamically determining which image to use to build the container.
 Allows `Python string interpolation formatting`_\ , with ``APP_NAME`` and ``INSTANCE_NAME`` in the context.

 The value of this option depends on how your Docker images are built.
-(See `docker pull documentation`_ for more information about specifying images) If they are built using the :ref:`built-in <builtin_build_process:Built-in build process>` Lab Test method (the default), then the images will be local to the test server and can use a simple name.
+(See `docker pull documentation`_ for more information about specifying images) If they are built using the :ref:`built-in <reference/builtin_build_process:Built-in build process>` Lab Test method (the default), then the images will be local to the test server and can use a simple name.
 If the Docker images are built using an external process and in a private repo, the name will look like a URL, without the ``https://``\ .

 .. _docker pull documentation: https://docs.docker.com/engine/reference/commandline/pull/